piEsposito/ai-os/README.md

-# AI-OS: Plug an LLM into your OS
+# AIOS: give a LLM full access to your terminal for the sake of science.

 This is basically https://github.com/VictorTaelin/AI-scripts/blob/main/chatsh.mjs implemented in Python, with additional features like image analysis, configuration files.